-Job organizational context: The Health Officer GJD is to be used in a Country Office (CO) where the Health Programme is a component of the Country Programme (or UNDAF).
+Job organizational context: The Education Officer GJP is to be used in a Country Office (CO) where the Education Programme is a component of the Country Programme (or UNDAF).
+The Education Officer reports to the Chief, Education or Education Specialist who is at Level 5/4/3.

-Purpose for the job: The Health Officer reports to the Chief of Field Office or Chief of Health Section for supervision.
-The Health Officer provides professional technical, operational and administrative assistance throughout the programming process for the Health Programme within the Country Programme, from development planning to delivery of results, by preparing, executing, managing, and implementing a variety of technical and administrative programme tasks to facilitate programme development, implementation, programme progress monitoring, and evaluating and reporting of results.
+Purpose for the job: Under the supervision of the Chief, Education or Education Specialist, the Education Officer provides professional technical, operational and administrative assistance throughout the programming process for education programmes/projects within the Country Programme from development planning to delivery of results, preparing, executing, managing and implementing a variety of technical and administrative programme tasks to facilitate programme development, implementation, programme progress monitoring, evaluating and reporting.